buxx/rolling/README.md

 ![Rollgui screenshot](https://redbricks.games/uploads/117/game/Coffee_231_illustration.png)

+To see information about how to play, please visit [this page](./pages)

 # Installation

 A python3.7+ is required.
 If you use debian, debian 10 is required if you want to use OS python packaged.
 But you can compile python3.7 on your system.